Accelerated Program Admission – Process and Standards

-- Currently working at least part time as a nurse.
+- Currently working at least part time in nursing while in nursing (NU) courses.

-- Complete a background check done by a third party company selected by the Department of Nursing.
+- Complete a background check done by a third party company selected by the Martin-Herold College of Nursing & Health.
 Any concerns will require a meeting with the program director.

 - Show proof of current certification for Basic Cardiac Life Support (BCLS).

 - Show proof of health insurance coverage.

 - Show proof of nursing liability insurance coverage (beyond coverage provided by your employer).